Any local Hamiltonian with ferromagnetic quantum many-body scars has a generalized Shiraishi-Mori form: Locality implies a Zeeman term

 \begin{itemize} \item[\textbf{1}.] the Hamiltonian is local, i.e., a sum of operators supported on connected subregions \item[\textbf{2}.] the totally symmetric weight basis $\{\ket*{\psi_{\vec{m}}^\Lambda}\}_{\vec{m}}\subset\mr{Sym}^N(\mf{h}^s)$ (Eq.\,\eqref{eq:Cartan basis state} or Eq.\,\eqref{eq:permutation expression}) consists of exact eigenstates \end{itemize}

 Under these assumptions, we show that the only term that can act non-trivially within the scar manifold is necessarily a Zeeman term, i.e., a linear combination of on-site Cartan generators.

-To adapt the representation-theoretic tools of Sec.\,\ref{sec:HA} to the local setting, let $\mf{S}_X\subset\mf{S}_N$ denote the subgroup of permutations acting non-trivially only on sites insides a subregion $X\subset\Lambda$.
-We write the corresponding Young symmetrizer (right action) as $\hat{c}^R_{T;X}$.
-Combining Eq.\,\eqref{eq:decomp H young}, $\hat{c}^R_{T;X}$ projects the Hilbert space onto the irrep labeled by $T$ on the region $X$,
+To adapt the representation-theoretic tools of Sec.\,\ref{sec:HA} to the local setting, let $\mf{S}_X\subset\mf{S}_N$ denote the subgroup of permutations acting non-trivially only on sites inside a subregion $X\subset\Lambda$.
+We write the corresponding Young symmetrizer (right action) as $\hat{c}^R_{T;X}$, which therefore projects the Hilbert space onto the irrep labeled by $T$ on the region $X$,

 where $\mc{H}_{X^c}=\bigotimes_{x\not\in X}\mf{h}_x$ is the Hilbert space of the complement $X^c$.

 Finally, we denote the projector onto $\mf{h}^s$ on a subregion $X$ by